 Our Process, Credentials, and 3-Year Warranty

-When homeowners hire a painting company in Connecticut, the real questions aren’t about the color—they’re about protection, prep, clarity, timelines, and accountability.
-This page explains how our projects run from the first message to the final walkthrough, what our credentials mean in practice, and how our 3-year workmanship warranty works.
+When Connecticut homeowners hire a painting company, the real questions aren’t about color, they’re about protection, prep, clarity, timelines, and accountability.
+This page covers all four: how every Junior’s project runs from first walkthrough to final coat, what our credentials mean in practice, and exactly how our 3-year workmanship warranty works.

-Warranty term: Three (3) years from the project’s substantial completion date shown on the final invoice / closeout documentation.
+Warranty term: Three (3) years from the project’s substantial completion date, documented on the final invoice and closeout paperwork.

 - Peeling, blistering, or flaking caused by improper surface prep or application